AdobeDocs/advertising-cloud.en/help/dsp/audiences/audience-settings.md

 ## Adobe Segments

-(Optional) Any [!DNL Adobe Real-time Customer Data Profile], Adobe Analytics, or Adobe Audience Manager segments to include in the audience configuration.
+(Optional) Any [!DNL Adobe Real-Time Customer Data Profile], Adobe Analytics, or Adobe Audience Manager segments to include in the audience configuration.

 ## Custom Segments